NiharRayalu/TicTakToe/README.md

 - Place these files in one folder
 - Then open any of your favourite java coder editor
 - Open the Folder where these two files are present
-- Run the TicTakToe.java file
+- Run the App.java file
 - Enjoy the Game.
 - ![Logo](https://img.freepik.com/premium-vector/tic-tac-toe-dice-neon-flat-icon-vector-design-xo-letter-logo-concept-game-fun-play_915501-37.jpg)